kpmort97/GitHub-Tutorial-Obs-Ops/README.md

 (4)  Create a pull request.
 Make sure to add a description and kpmort97 as a reviewer.

-(5)  Once Pull Request is approved, check to make sure your branch is up to date (you may see an update branch button).
-If it is not by rebasing IN TERMINAL.
+(5)  Once Pull Request is approved, check to make sure your branch is up to date.
+     Branches not up-to-date will have an "Update Branch" button or be blocked from merging.
+     If this occurs, rebase your branch IN TERMINAL.

-(6)  Squash multiple commits (if available) and merge the files into the main repository.
+(6)  Squash multiple commits, if more than one exists, and merge the files into the main repository.